Vũng Tàu (city): Special zone

 After oil was discovered in southern Vietnamese waters, the Vietnamese government pushed for the exploitation and extraction of this new resource.
 On 30 May 1979, Vũng Tàu was merged with Côn Đảo Islands to form Vũng Tàu-Côn Đảo Special Zone in a bid to facilitate the new service and logistics hub for the oil industry.
 Between 1980 and 1982, the city saw drastic changes in infrastructure and demographically was transformed into a service and logistics hub for the new industry.
 Politically, the Special zone was given the same status as provinces and centrally-run cities.
 Administratively, it was divided into 1 district (Côn Đảo) and 5 wards: Châu Thành, Thắng Nhất, Thắng Nhì, Thắng Tam, Phước Thắng and Long Sơn commune.

 The central government assigned nearly 10,000 officers and professional engineers from many non-business units, industries, construction and the military.
-A seaport logistics service area serving the import and export of technical materials and petroleum products was established in a swamp area along the shore of Ganh Rai Bay.
+A seaport logistics service area serving the import and export of technical materials and petroleum products was established in a swamp area along the shore of Gành Rái Bay.

 After the signing of Soviet-Vietnam agreement on oil exploitation and establishment of Vietsovpetro, the city welcomed more than 2,000 Soviet officials and experts to work in the joint venture.
 To create comfortable accommodation for the new workers, in 1985 the special zone government and the General Department of Petroleum built a separate dormitory for these people, often called the "5-storey area".
 Currently, this apartment complex still has more than 520 households with about 1,000 Russians living and working.